barbagroup/essential_skills_RRC/docs/git/branching.md

 Switched to branch 'make_function'
 ```

-And a quick `git branch` check to make sure we are where we thing we are:
+And a quick `git branch` check to make sure we are where we think we are:

 ```text
 $ git branch